tzri/open-wordpress-seo/README.md

 - Google Analytics visitor tracking support.
 - ... and other features.

-## Contribution
+## Contribute

-Contribution is welcome.
-However, contact tzri before coding new features and tell what you are planning.
+Contribution is very welcome.
+However, contact [tzri](https://github.com/tzri) before coding new features and tell what you are planning.
 That way they are more likely to be accepted.